 In a previous post, guest writer and relationship therapist Harriet Pappenheim, LCSW, wrote about the importance of creating a “couple bubble.”

-Creating a couple bubble is a goal that requires some time and dedication, but the payoff is enormous, as you are building a protective sphere around your relationship.
+Creating this couple's goal requires some time and dedication, but the payoff is enormous, as you are building a protective sphere around your relationship.

-A couple bubble also involves becoming experts on each other's needs, desires, and fears; repairing damage to the relationship quickly; building up a reservoir of happy memories to counter any difficulties; and being each other's rock during difficult times.
+A couple bubble goal also involves becoming experts on each other's needs, desires, and fears; repairing damage to the relationship quickly; building up a reservoir of happy memories to counter any difficulties and being each other's rock during difficult times.